HL7/fhirpath.js/README.md

 ```
 // Evaluating FHIRPath
 // API: evaluate(resourceObject, fhirPathExpression, environment)
+// Note:  The resource will be modified by this function to add type information.
 fhirpath.evaluate({"resourceType": "Patient", ...}, 'Patient.name.given');

 // Environment variables can be passed in as third argument as a hash of